IndrajeetPatil/ggstatsplot/README.md

 This function creates a pie chart for categorical variables with results from contingency table analysis included in the subtitle of the plot.
-If only one categorical variable is entered, proportion test will be carried out.
+If only one categorical variable is entered, results from one-sample **proportion test** will be displayed as a subtitle.

 ``` r
 ggstatsplot::ggpiestats(